 Loudon in particular could be downright cruel.
 In “Bein’ A Dad,” one of many songs written about his children, he admits “They’re easy to frighten and lie to.”

-"It can be embarrassing sometimes," Wainwright admits.
-"Anytime I hear something that my parents write, you never known when it's going to grab you.
+“It can be embarrassing sometimes,” Wainwright admits.
+“Anytime I hear something that my parents write, you never know when it’s going to grab you.

 “It’s happened to me several times.
 Sometimes I just enjoy the song and don’t really think much of it.
 Occasionally it can well up and be difficult, but not really from annoyance, just emotion.”

 Yet Dad has his generous side.
 He hooked Rufus up with celebrated L.A. arranger Van Dyke Parks.
 Parks took him under his wing, helped secure a contract with Dreamworks — the fledgling label owned by the powerful Steven Spielberg, Jeffrey Katzenberg and David Geffen triumvirate — and beefed up the theatrical appeal of such songs as “Foolish Love” and “Matinee Idol” with lush orchestration.

 “The next thing you know I was doing a big record, string sessions at Capitol Records and staying at the Chateau Marmont in Hollywood Hills,” says Wainwright.

 “It was brick-in-the-face sudden.
 It was like hitting a wall, but a nice wall.”